-Cannabis is still unfairly demonized around the world, and questionable newspapers like the Daily Mail sometimes even blame it for individual deaths.
-But science is getting more and more certain about a very crucial fact – that it is practically impossible to overdose on cannabis.
-Read on to find out why!
+Cannabis is still unfairly demonized worldwide, and questionable newspapers like the Daily Mail sometimes blame it for individual deaths.
+Luckily for us, science is becoming more and more particular about a crucial fact: it is practically impossible to overdose on weed.

-As well as cannabis, other recreational drugs like cocaine, heroin, alcohol and barbiturates also work by binding to receptors in the brain.
+As well as cannabis, other recreational drugs like cocaine, heroin, alcohol, and barbiturates also work by binding to receptors in the brain.
 That’s what enables all these drugs to exert their weird and unusual effects on mood and perception.

 So far, cannabis seems like any other recreational drug, right?
 But there is a crucial difference, and that is in the location of the protein receptors that cannabis binds to.

-When the receptors in the brainstem get flooded with too much of a non-native compound, like heroin or cocaine, it can actually cause respiratory or cardiovascular failure.
-The foreign compounds cause normal function to be drastically interrupted – resulting in a potentially lethal overdose.
+When the receptors in the brainstem get flooded with too much of a non-native compound, like heroin or cocaine, it can cause respiratory or cardiovascular failure.
+The foreign compounds cause the normal function to be drastically interrupted – resulting in a potentially lethal overdose.

 Sparse densities in lower brainstem areas controlling cardiovascular and respiratory functions may explain why high doses of delta 9-tetrahydrocannabinol are not lethal.